-Julian Lage, 28, is an American jazz guitarist and composer known for his solo, duo, and ensemble work.
+Julian Lage is an American jazz guitarist and composer known for his solo, duo, and ensemble work.

 In this 5-Minute Lesson, Lage explains the benefits of practicing quietly on the acoustic guitar.
 “You think when you play an acoustic guitar you have to work harder, or play with more muscular tension, or somehow manifest a sound.
 One of the things that has helped me a lot, is practicing extremely quietly, and touching it very gently.
 Try to get in touch with your guitar’s ability to turn whatever you do into a beautiful sound.
 That’s why acoustic guitars are cool, they are doing a lot of the work for you.”

 Lage also touches on his method of getting out of rut, by spending time improvising.
 Try the figure he plays at 3:13:

 A West Coast native and former resident of Boston, Lage attended the Berklee College of Music.
 He plays a Linda Manzer Blue Note Archtop, which he has owned since he was 11, and a ladder-braced Waterloo made by Collings.